Activists mourn steady pace of homeless deaths in the nation’s capital

 The evening’s speakers shared a tone of weary resolve.
 “The struggle we’re dealing with, with homelessness, is a long struggle but we’re making progress,” said Ward 1 Councilmember Brianne Nadeau (🎥).

 Patty Mullahy Fugere, executive director of the Washington Legal Clinic for the Homeless, provided context for the 45 people who died while homeless in the past year.
 “Last year we read 51 names,” she lamented (🎥).
 “In 2015 it was 41.
 In 2005 there were 34.
 How is it that in this nation’s capital, in this progressive city that has declared itself a human rights city — how is it that this can continue to happen?”

-While noting that the 45 deceased represent just 0.6 percent of the 7,473 people counted as homeless in the District, she urged the audience to instead see “45 sons and daughters of 45 mothers … that allows us to see ourselves in these 45 community members.”
-Until D.C. residents stop seeing their homeless neighbors as “other,” she warned, these vigils will continue.
+Fugere noted that the 45 deceased represent just 0.6 percent of the 7,473 people counted as homeless in the District and urged the audience to instead see “45 sons and daughters of 45 mothers … that allows us to see ourselves in these 45 community members.”
+Until D.C. residents stop seeing their homeless neighbors as “other,” these vigils will continue, Fugere warned.

 Dr. Catherine Crosland, director of Unity Health Care, teared up while discussing the importance of housing for her patients.
 “Housing provides a safe place to be protected from the elements and from random acts of violence,” she said, “a place to store life-saving medication, and a sense of dignity and humanity.”